-What makes this a gluten free apple crisp recipe?
+What makes this the BEST apple crisp recipe?

 Apple crisp just isn’t the same without some butter.
 For some recipes, you can get away with swapping butter with oil for a vegan-friendly option.
 But with apple crisp, we want those clumps of butter to remain in the crisp.

 As it bakes, the butter melts and sinks into the layers of the apple crisp to create a crisp top and gooey center.

 That’s why plant-based or vegan butter can be used in this apple crisp recipe.
 It bakes and melts just like regular butter to create a super simple vegan apple crisp!

 How to make almond flour